a-xpk/ps3-visual-retailkit/README.md

-PS3 Visual Retailkit
+# PS3 Visual Retailkit

 A lightweight visual overlay for PS3 on CFW and HEN, designed to give your console a clean devkit-style HUD.
-Originally starting in v0.02 as a simple firmware label, it evolved into a functional on-screen info overlay by v0.5b, and has now been refined in v0.7b to include multiple dynamic elements.
+Originally starting in v0.02 as a simple firmware label, it evolved into a functional on-screen info overlay by v0.5b, and has been refined in v0.7b to include dynamic elements.

-Features (v0.7b)
+## Features (v0.7b)

-Rendered using the XMB-style msgtext system:
+The overlay is rendered using the XMB-style msgtext system:

 SYS: 4.92.1.098.59 DEV ★
 HEN: %HENVERSION%